JuliaDataScience/JuliaDataScience/contents/stats.md

 If we plug Hank's grades into @eq:mad we have to calculate $\operatorname{median}([2, 0, 0])$, so we end up with the middle value in an ordered list which is $0$.

-One more, in @fig:plot_dispersion_mad, we have two data distributions:
+Once more, in @fig:plot_dispersion_mad, we have two data distributions:

 - **Upper row**: **normal** distributed data
 - **Lower row**: **non-normal** distributed data